ociu/sphinx-traceability-extension/doc/usage.rst

     The list of relationships that should be used to filter the target columns.
 The relationships considered for filtering are from the "Source" items to the "Target" items.
-    When multiple arguments are provided the target column will show items that match *any* of the given relationships provided.
-The same filtering is applied to all "Target" columns in the matrix.
+    When multiple arguments are provided, the target column will show items that match *any* of the given relationships provided, i.e. the same filtering is applied to all "Target" columns in the matrix.
-    When omitted all possible relations are considered **except for external relations**.
+    When omitted, all possible relations are considered **except for external relations**.

 :sourcetype: *optional*, *multiple arguments (space-separated)*